CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

 #### Note: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

-#### Note: GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors, we might need to adjust the code until we achieve the desired output.
+#### Note: GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors while executing the cells, we might need to adjust the code until we achieve the desired output.

 ## Lab objectives